cbdq-io/func-sbt-to-blob/README.md

 - `SUBSCRIPTION_NAME`:  The name of the subscription to use to extract from the topic.
 - `TOPIC_NAME`:  The name of the topic to extract from.
+- `WAIT_TIME_SECONDS`: The length of time in seconds to wait for messages on the topic before continuing.
+Default is 5.

 ## Optional Environment Variables